 Some standards use identity contracts that hold investor information and permissions for purposes of enforcing transfer restrictions.
 This aspect is usually handled by a separate standard such as ERC725 or ERC1484.

-In this article, we looked at the current state of security token standards in the Ethereum ecosystem.
+In this article, we learned about security tokens.
 Security tokens has requirements that are fundamentally different from the requirements of the typical cryptocurrency.

-We’ve also looked at a handful of different security token standards.
-The standards space is full of activity, with new standards being published by a diverse set of organizations.
-So many groups of people are working towards the goal of regulated security tokens and tokenized assets.
+We’ve also looked at several security token standards.
+The open source ecosystem is full of activity, with new standards being published by many different organizations.
+More than a handful of teams are working towards the goal of regulated security tokens and tokenized assets.

 Standards adoption amongst token issuers has the potential to evolve into a dynamic and interoperable landscape of automated compliance.
 Be sure to keep an eye on this space for new developments.